How important is your budget when it comes to planning a book launch?

 Your writing style, book plot, and storyline may be similar to others, but you still come from a unique place with your book.
 Whether you’re releasing an ebook or planning the taking over the world of reading with your new book series, you need to be careful whose advice you take.
 Why?
 Well, there are several “gurus” out there who will tell you to try lots of book marketing strategies and tactics for hundreds and thousands of dollars.
 While it seems like you need to do all the things to be successful, you actually don’t.
 When you’re searching for advice, look for someone who is successful in meeting their goals.
 The last thing you want to do is take advice from someone who has a bunch of ideas but hasn’t proven themselves, you’ll end up frustrated, as well as wasting your time and marketing dollars.

 Need book marketing ideas?
-Take the free 30-day Indie Book Challenge.
+Take the Indie Author Book Marketing Challenge.

 You don’t have to do everything at once